pulumi/docs/content/docs/intro/languages/dotnet.md

 ---
-title: ".NET Core"
+title: ".NET Core (C#, VB, F#)"
-meta_desc: An overview of how to use .NET Core when writing cloud applications for any
+meta_desc: An overview of how to use .NET languages like C# and F# for infrastructure as code
-           Cloud Provider (AWS, Azure, GCE, Kubernetes, etc.).
+           on any cloud (AWS, Azure, GCP, Kubernetes, etc.).
 menu:
   intro:
     parent: languages
-    weight: 3
+    weight: 1

 aliases: ["/dotnet/"]
 ---